jpmehedi/overlay_group_avatar/README.md

 ## Example
-This plugin allow you to do custom styles and shapes
+This plugin allow you to do custom shape of avatars
 ```dart
     //Simple use of OverlapAvatar
     OverlapAvatar(